ves00/CSharp-Fundamentals/README.md

 # CSharp-Fundamentals
- Homeworks and more exercises, from the SoftUni courses
+ Homeworks and exercises, from the SoftUni courses